Improve your business one process at a time

 When you first start your business, the head of each one of these functions is you!
 (Even Human Resources as you are an employee of the business!)
 You are filling in a lot of roles, which is why you so often feel like you are running in many directions and putting out fires all over.
 In order to work on your business you need to look at each one of these areas and determine how you can increase the quality, consistency and efficiency of the function while using less of your time.

-The common ways include hiring, process building, and software implementation.
+The common ways include hiring, process building, and implementing better tools (including software).
 Hiring is usually the first step.
 However, if you begin hiring employees with no process in place and don't build out a process the results can be disastrous.
 Don't be surprised when you start saying things like "They just don't do it as well as I could do it" or "By the time I show them how to do it I could have done it myself".
-These are both statements which indicate a broken business.
-Every business owner will feel these things, but it is important to move on and get a process in place that makes sure your employees can do it as well as you could and quicker than you can.
+These are both statements which indicate a broken business process.
+Every business owner will feel these things, but it is important to move on and get a process in place that makes sure your employees can perform the task well.
 When you setup a process the goal should be for you to know within 5 seconds whether the objectives of the function are being met.
 Knowing within 5 seconds will make it easy for you to look into a potential issue before it is completely broken.
 Let's look at a simple business improvement process.

 The 4 step process to work on your business